Inderdeep29/Kubernetes-Test/README.md

 1. Enable Windows Features: Containers and Hyper-V
 2. Download the static binary archive.
 Go to https://download.docker.com/win/static/stable/x86_64 and select the latest version from the list.
 3. Extract the binaries somewhere and add the folder to PATH environment variable.
+4. In Powershell, type dockerd, this will start the docker daemon.

 ## Install Kubernetes
 1. Open Powershell and type "winget install minikube"